software-mansion/react-native-reanimated/packages/docs-reanimated/versioned_docs/version-2.x/api/hooks/useDerivedValue.md

 `dependencies` here may be:

-- `undefined`(argument skipped) - worklet will be rebuilt if there is any change in it's body or any values from it's closure(variables from outer scope used in worklet),
+- `undefined` (argument skipped) - the worklet will be rebuilt if there is any change in its body or any values from its closure (variables from the outer scope used in the worklet),
-- empty array(`[]`) - worklet will be rebuilt only if it's body changes,
+- empty array (`[]`) - the worklet will be rebuilt only if its body changes,
-- array of values(`[val1, val2, ..., valN]`) - worklet will be rebuilt if there is any change in it's body or any values from the given array.
+- array of values (`[val1, val2, ..., valN]`) - the worklet will be rebuilt if there is any change in its body or any values from the given array.

 ### Returns

 The hook returns a reference to a shared value initialized with the provided data.
-The reference is an object with `.value` property, that can be accessed and modified from worklets, but also updated directly from the main JS thread.
+The reference is an object with a `.value` property, which can be accessed and modified from worklets, but also updated directly from the main JS thread.

 ## Example

-In the below example we define a shared value named `progress` that can go from 0 to 1.
+In the example below, we define a shared value named `progress` that can go from 0 to 1.
-Then defined a derived shared value `width` that will respond to progress changes.
+Then we define a derived shared value `width` that will respond to progress changes.
 We calculate `width`'s value in the `useDerivedValue` worklet as a product of `progress`'s value times 250.
-As a result `width`'s value will always stay in sync with changes made to `progress` shared value and will be equal to the `progress`s value times 250.
+As a result, `width`'s value will always stay in sync with changes made to the `progress` shared value and will be equal to the `progress`'s value times 250.

 ```js {6}
 import { Button } from 'react-native';